whole-tale/wt-design-docs/users_guide/sign_in.rst

 Signing In
 ==========

 The Whole Tale system uses `Globus Auth <https://www.globus.org/platform>`_ to allow users to login using their existing credentials from hundreds of research organizations as well as ORCID or Google accounts.
+For more information about Globus, see their `documentation <https://docs.globus.org/how-to/get-started/>`_.

 1. Go to https://dashboard.wholetale.org and select the "Access Whole Tale" link to start the login process.